Waleed18574/Waleed_Data_Analyst_Portfolio_Projects/Data_Analysis_Project_Using_Multiple_Softwares/Lendo_Assessment_(COVID_Analysis)/Project_1_Lendo_Challenge/Airprots_Delay_Analysis/README.md

 In this project, I was provided with a data set of airports delaysrecords containing more than 20 columns and more than 4200 records.
-I was instructed to provide recommendations for the CEO/management of an ariline in term of the potential delays the airline may encounter.
+I was instructed to provide recommendations for the CEO/management of an airline in term of the potential delays the airline may encounter.
 I had submitted this task using MS Excel, however, yesterday, I redid it using MS Power BI to showcase my skills in both softwares.

 ![](assets/lendo.PNG)